i-do-not-have-username/advent-of-code-2025/README.md

 - Explore different approaches to the same problem
 - Build reusable utility functions and helper methods

-## Performance Notes
+## Notes

-- Focusing on correctness and clean code first
+- These solutions demonstrate the versatility of problem-solving across Java and COBOL programming languages
-- Optimization for performance as a secondary concern
+- Each solution focuses on correctness and clarity rather than extreme optimization
-- Using standard library utilities where appropriate
+-
 ## References

 - [Advent of Code Official Website](https://adventofcode.com/)